ErwanPel/Marvel-frontend-SASS/README.md

 3) Pages: this folder contains the style for each page.
 4) Partials: this folder contains the style for individual components.

+For this project, I also put in place elements to make it accessible:

+1) The site is fully searchable by keyboard only.
+2) Contrasts contain a ratio sufficient to distinguish between background and content.
+3) I preferred HTML5 tags adapted with their associated roles.
+4) I tested the site with a "NVDA" screen reader.

+Of course, perfect accessibility does not exist and this site still requires other accessibility elements.

 ## Screenshots

 <div align="center">